Cream Cheese Muffins

 Flour: All-purpose flour is the base for a light, fluffy cream cheese muffin.

-Egg: One large egg to bind all the ingredients.
+Egg: Use a medium-sized egg at room temperature to bind all the ingredients.

-Sugar: you can use white or brown sugar for the batter, but I’ve never tested honey or maple syrup in this recipe.
+Sugar: You can use white or brown sugar for the batter, but I’ve never tested honey or maple syrup for sweetening in this recipe.
+I also sprinkled them with powdered sugar for a pretty and snowy coating (optional, but lovely).

-Cream cheese: It lends so much moisture (and calories as well, be aware! : )).
+Cream cheese: It adds so much moisture.
 I use soft cream cheese for this recipe (the spreadable sold in the tub, the only one I find here in the UK), but I think this recipe would work with the block cream cheese as well.
 If you use the block, beat it well after adding an extra tablespoon of milk to the batter.

-Vegetable oil: For a quick and easy muffin recipe, we use olive oil here; we don’t cream the butter in a stand mixer.
-Baking with olive oil is so convenient; the flavour is not overpowering, and it keeps the muffins super moist.
-Canola oil or melted coconut oil can be used instead of olive oil.
+Vegetable oil: For a quick and easy muffin recipe, I usually use olive oil or cold-pressed rapeseed oil (the equivalent of canola oil here in the UK).
+It’s quick and convenient, the flavour is not overpowering, and it keeps the muffins moist.
+Your favorite vegetable oil or melted coconut oil would work just fine.

 Salt: for flavor.